joschnitzbauer/dalymi/docs/index.md

 --------------------------------------------------------------------------------

 _dalymi_ allows to build data processing pipelines as [directed acyclic graphs]([https://en.wikipedia.org/wiki/Directed_acyclic_graph]) (DAGs) and facilitates rapid, but controlled, model development.
-The goal is to prototype quickly, but scale to production with ease.<br>
+The goal is to prototype quickly, but scale to production with ease.
-_dalymi_ uses "make"-style workflows, _i.e._ tasks with missing input trigger the execution of input-producing tasks before being executed themselves.
+To achieve this, _dalymi_ uses "make"-style workflows, _i.e._ tasks with missing input trigger the execution of input-producing tasks before being executed themselves.
 At the same time, _dalymi_ provides fine control to run and undo specific pipeline parts for quick test iterations.
 This ensures output reproducability and minimizes manual errors.

 Several features facilitate _dalymi_'s goal: